On the derivation of the Kompaneets equation: Introduction

 shows how a photon gas under conditions of spatial homogeneity and isotropy relaxes to thermal equilibrium from Compton scattering.
 It is a continuity equation for the (dimensionless) photon number $n(\omega,t)$ occupying frequency $\omega$ at time $t$.
 The spectral energy density is proportional to $\hbar(\omega/c)^3\,n(\omega,t)$ \cite{practical}.
 The range of frequencies is assumed to have the photon energy $\hbar \omega \sim k_B T \ll m_ec^2$.
 In \eqref{ke}, $\sigma_T \approx \SI{0.66}{\barn}$ is the total Thomson cross section and $n_e$ is the electron density, which together determine the photon mean free path $\ell = (n_e \sigma_T)^{-1}$ and the average time between collisions $\tau =\ell / c$.\\ The current in frequency space is given by

-That current \eqref{cur} vanishes when the photon number $n(\omega,t)$ is given by the Bose-Einstein expression, (with photon chemical potential taken zero).
+That current \eqref{cur} vanishes when the photon number $n(\omega,t)$ is given by the Bose-Einstein expression, (with photon chemical potential taken zero) at inverse temperature $\beta = 1/k_B T$.
+The temperature $T$ here refers to the temperature of the electron bath under the assumption that it is in thermal equilibrium, but this can be made more general as shown in Section \ref{gk}.
 The relaxation behavior of \eqref{ke} is obviously an interesting question in itself, but not the subject of the present paper; see e.g. \cite{burigana1,burigana2} for a numerical code.
 It suffices to note in addition that depending on the initial number of photons, the limiting photons as $t\uparrow\infty$ will have a Bose-Einstein distribution component ($n_\text{eq}(\omega)$), as well as a condensate (for $\omega = 0$).
-That condensate appears when the initial number of photons is larger than the equilibrium number of photons $n_\text{eq}$ at inverse temperature $\beta$.
+That condensate appears when the initial number of photons is larger than the equilibrium number of photons $n_\text{eq}$ at the given inverse temperature $\beta$.
 The excess photons cannot disappear, forming a Bose-Einstein condensate at $\omega=0$, as the Kompaneets equation is photon-number preserving.
 For this interesting feature we refer to \cite{escobedo1, levermore} for a more detailed discussion.\\

 Kompaneets himself only derived the exact form of the first term between the brackets in \eqref{ke}, which is purely a diffusive term due to Doppler shift experienced by the photons in the reference frame of the electrons.
 The (second) drift term, describing stimulated emission and the Compton recoil, were instead derived from the assumption that in thermal equilibrium the stationary distribution ought to be the Planck distribution.
 The so-called Comptonization, i.e., the redistribution of photon energies scattered by electrons consists of two terms indeed, both suppressed by the same factor of $m_ec^2$, the diffusion because the electron is moving so slowly (depending on $k_BT/m_ec^2$) that the Doppler shift is almost negligible, and the drift is divided by the reduced Compton frequency $\omega_c = m_e c^2/\hbar \approx \SI{7.76e20}{\hertz}$ so that there is barely any recoil.\\